auth0-samples/auth0-pnp-exampleco-timesheets/README.md

 # Auth0 Architecture Scenario Samples

 These sample applications serve as the implementation samples for the [Auth0 Architecture Scenarios](https://auth0.com/docs/architecture-scenarios).
-In these scenario we build a timesheet application for a fictitious company named ABC Inc.
+In these scenario we build a timesheet application for a fictitious company named ExampleCo.

 For more information on the samples, please refer to the README in each sample folder.